Get £50 off this Kindle paperwhite in the Amazon Prime Day sale

 Shop the IndyBest-rated e-reader while it’s 33 per cent cheaper

-Amazon Prime Day, arguably one of the biggest online sale events of the year, has been going full speed since it kicked off on 11 July with stellar savings popping up on everything from Apple products and vacuum cleaners to air purifiers and mattresses, and it’s not over yet.
+Amazon Prime Day, arguably one of the biggest online sale events of the year, has already entered its final day.
+Stellar savings are still popping up on the retailer’s website across everything from Apple products and vacuum cleaners to air purifiers and mattresses, and up until 23:59 Wednesday 12 July, you can still bag yourself a bargain.

 We’ve seen Shark’s handheld vacuum cleaner discounted by more than 40 per cent and Simba’s hybrid pillow by 35 per cent, while the price of some products like the Ninja air fryer and Apple’s airpods pro have fallen to their lowest ever point.

-Amazon has also been dropping the price of its own devices, with the Echo dot 5th gen now at its cheapest ever price of £21.99, meanwhile the latest iteration of the Kindle paperwhite is on sale with a discount of over 30 per cent, taking the price down to just shy of £100 this Amazon Prime Day.
+Amazon has also been dropping the price of its own devices, with the Echo dot 5th gen now at its cheapest price yet at £21.99, meanwhile the latest iteration of the Kindle paperwhite is on sale with a discount of over 30 per cent, taking the price down to just shy of £100 this Amazon Prime Day.

 A great purchase for bookworms looking to pack light this summer, the Kindle paperwhite also comes complete with three months of Kindle unlimited, granting access to millions of books, audiobooks and magazines.